 Red Peak Passprint

-Just Roughin' It's Yosemite backpacking trips are perfect for the adventurer looking for classic High Sierra views and alpine lakes with more solitude.
+Just Roughin' It's Red Peak Pass backpacking trips are perfect for the adventurer looking for classic High Sierra views and alpine lakes (lots of lakes actually) with more solitude.
 The Red Peak Pass tour will have you gaining elevation as you make your way up to the Merced River Canyon to this pass which crosses the high peaks of the Clark Range in Yosemite.
-This area is rarely visited Yosemite hiking trail due to its rugged terrain, but your efforts will be rewarded with pristine alpine lakes and above tree-line landscapes that allow for open star-gazing at night.
+This area is a rarely visited Yosemite hiking trail due to its rugged terrain, but your efforts will be rewarded with pristine alpine lakes and above tree-line landscapes that allow for open star-gazing at night.

-On the way to Red Peak Pass, you may hike through Little Yosemite Valley, by Half Dome, Nevada and Vernal Falls.
-Or, we can start from a less popular trail head and trek through meadows away from the crowds before making our way to the Clark Range and the almost 11,000 foot elevation of Red Peak Pass. .
+Red Peak Pass is a less popular route that takes you through meadows away from the crowds before making our way to the Clark Range and the over 11,000 foot elevation of Red Peak Pass.
 Camp will change every night as you move through the area to the highest trail elevation in all of Yosemite National Park via this 51 mile loop.
 You will camp at Moraine Dome, Washburn Lake, and Ottoway Lake, to name just a few of the many beautiful destinations.

 *Route Variation - Our specific hiking route and campsites on each departure are dependent upon permit availability.

-Up and at ‘em!
-You will meet you guide at Glacier Point (elevation 7214 ft), we will get you set up and on our hike away from the Yosemite Valley southeast along the Illilouette Creek.
+Today, after we meet the group, we caravan to Mono Meadow (elevation 7214 ft), we will get you set up and on our hike away from the Yosemite Valley southeast along the Illilouette Creek.
 The goal is to hike about 7 miles (11.3 km) this day and to set up camp along the creek.

 After breakfast, we will pack up and hike about 9 miles (14.5 km) through the Merced Pass and up to Lower Ottoway lake.
 The group will gain about 2,500 ft (762 m) in elevation before reaching the campsites at the lake.
-The lake is great for rainbow trout fishing.
+If you are brave enough, take a cool, refreshing dip in the lake before warming up by the campfire.
+Oh, and the views are pretty cool too!

 Today, the group hikes up over the 11,150 ft (3,398.5 m) high Red Peak Pass.
 The views from this point are outstanding and stretch for miles.
 We continue down the other side of the pass down to the trail intersection with the Triple Peak Fork of the Merced River, where we will camp for the night.
 The group will travel over 8 miles this day.